 - Certified General Examination: 6 hours

 Is the national certification exam difficult to pass?

 Yes.
-According to The Appraisal Foundation exam statistics for 2017, 1 in 3 people fail the Licensed Residential exam the first time, 1 in 4 people fail the Certified Residential exam the first time, and 1 in 4 people fail the Certified General exam the first time.
+According to The Appraisal Foundation exam statistics for 2015-2019, more than 1 in 3 people fail the Licensed Residential exam the first time, more than 1 in 4 people fail the Certified Residential exam the first time, and more than 1 in 4 people fail the Certified General exam the first time.

 How can I prepare for the exam?

 McKissock offers Appraisal Exam Prep packages for both the Licensed Residential Examination and the Certified Residential Examination.
 The packages are specifically designed to help you pass your exam on the first try.
 Here’s what’s included:

 - 8 topic-based progress exams

 - 5 final exams weighted to mirror the national exam

 Plus, join us for a FREE Pro-Series webinar on Wednesday, October 14, 2020 from 11:00am–12:00pm EDT, Proven Test Taking Tips for Your Real Estate Appraiser Exam.
 In this one-hour, non-credit webinar, instructor Dr. Sam Martin will share proven test-taking tips such as: time management, how best to answer multiple choice questions, what subjects should you study first, and much more!